bpopineau/spelling-pokemon/docs/DEVELOPMENT_NOTES.md

 - Added reset button allowing players to clear progress.

 #### `ProgressBar.tsx`
  - Generic progress bar.
-Could be reused in other screens.
+Now accepts optional `label` and `color` props so it can be themed and reused in different contexts.

 ### Assets (`src/assets`)
 - Only contains `react.svg`.
 Actual game assets live in `public/` but are not committed here.